littleyoshi4/CSC4903/ReadMe.txt

 In RenderManager.cpp:
-   Just copy all the definitions of the functions that you copied from RenderManager.h void RenderManager::updateCamera() is where all the magic happens, feel free to re-map the inputs to do whatever you want
+   Just copy all the definitions of the functions that you copied from RenderManager.h void RenderManager::updateCamera() is where all the magic happens, feel free to re-map the inputs to do whatever you want You'll also need to add a call to updateCamera() in RenderManager::checkForInput(float time_step) (line 418) which will cause it to update the camera every frame.

 In InputManager.cpp:
    I modified joystickButtonMap(int button) to include BACK, START, HOME, left stick click and right stick click.